thecoducer/LearningDesignPatterns/src/main/java/org/thecoducer/command/README.md

 - **Behavioral Design Pattern**
 - It encapsulates a request as an object, allowing you to parameterize objects with different requests, delay or queue a request, and support undoable operations.
+- For example:
+  - A GUI framework without the Command Pattern might require subclasses of buttons for each action (`SaveButton`, `PrintButton`, `UndoButton`).
+  - With the Command Pattern, a generic Button class can accept any command, avoiding subclass proliferation for the invoker.

 ## Intent